-I was born and raised in Los Angeles and completed my formal artist training at Otis Art Institute in Los Angeles and the Academy of Art/Lone Mountain College in San Francisco.
-I worked as a Graphic Designer and Illustrator in the fields of Film and Business Advertising, Animation and Educational Media, as well as designing and implementing countless corporate logos.
-Over time my work became focused on painting, and in the late 1990’s I enrolled at the Santa Monica School of Design, Art & Architecture.
-Ultimately the led to my current work in oils and printmaking.
-My work has been exhibited throughout Southern California as well as nationally.
-I have worked on many commissions for private individuals, art consultants and designers, as well as architectural projects.
-All of these images are explorations of color, shape, movement and mood.
+Born and raised in Los Angeles, Sykes completed her artist training at Otis Art Institute in Los Angeles, and the Academy of Art/Lone Mountain College in San Francisco.
+Working as a Graphic Designer and Illustrator in the fields of Film and Business Advertising, Animation and Educational Media, she created countless corporate logos and artist catalogs.
+Always a painter, in the late 1990’s Sykes enrolled at the Santa Monica School of Design, Art and Architecture.
+This led to her current work in oils and printmaking.